-If you already have an ESA SSO account, you can login into the GEP, but to be able to download satellite data you need to be sure that your SSO account has been authorized to download the specific mission data (e.g. CSK), see the Authorization FAQ.
+If you already have an ESA SSO account, you can login into the GEP, but to be able to download Supersite satellite data (not only CSK) you need to be sure that your SSO account has been authorized to download the specific mission data.
+For CSK download authorization, see the Authorization FAQ below.

-If you are logged in, your search results shown in the bottom left panel can be placed in the basket in the right panel.
-If you are logged in and authorized to download, when you select an image, the pop up Metadata panel in the map shows also the Download link.
-The latter provides two options, to download CSK data you must choose the Data option.
+If you are logged in, when your search results are shown in the left panel, you can show the details of an image and click the Download link.
 At present images can be downloaded only one at a time.

 Authorization to download CSK data